openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Allow ID to be omitted (dropdown/checkbox: yes/no)
+  - When selected, the ID field becomes optional; otherwise it is a required field
 - Allow zero results (dropdown/checkbox: yes/no)
+  - When selected, if zero results are returned, the empty object `{}` is emitted; otherwise typically an error would be thrown

 ##### Input Metadata